C-Sto/phishing-doco/gophish.md

 Pretttty much as it says.
 Email templates to send.
 You can import an email by clicking on the 'Import Email' button when creating a template.
 You can personalise emails using the variable reference below.

 ##### Landing Pages
 Simply, this is the page that a victim will visit, allowing you to harvest their sweet, sweet creds.
 You can clone a site by click on 'Import Site' when you create a new Landing Page.
 I'd recommending adding in `title` and `alt` tags to links and images.
 MailGuard drops the score of emails without it and subsequently, your mail won't be delivered.
-You can personalise emails by using the variable reference below.
+You can personalise landing pages by using the variable reference below.

 ##### Sending Profiles
 This is where you set up your sender you would like to impersonate.
 You also need to provide your SMTP relay API key when creating a sending profile.
 I'd recommend sending a test email just to make sure the your relay works as expected and that your sending appears how you want.